appuio/docs/services/api/10_container_building.rst

 .. note:: This is an early version and still work in progress!

 As previously described, the API service will be built using the source-to-image strategy.
-This approach was chosen to showcase how a custom S2I build process might be implemented, even if it might not be optimal for this use case.
+This approach was chosen to showcase how a custom S2I build process might be implemented, even if it might not be optimal for this specific use case.

-If we build our application, the process should roughly look as follows:
+The process for building our application should roughly look as follows:

 #.
 Inject the application sources into the **S2I builder**
 #.
-Run the embedded *assemble* script to compile the application
+Run the embedded **assemble** script to compile the application
 #.
 Commit the container (essentially updating the image)
 #.
-Run the container using its embedded *run* script
+Run the container using its embedded **run** script

 The OpenShift project provides an s2i binary that automatically executes those steps for us.
-This basically means taht if we run ``s2i build ...`` with the right parameters, it will use the specified builder image to create a runnable image from our sources.
+This basically means that if we run ``s2i build ...`` with the right parameters, it will use the specified builder image to create a runnable image **based on our sources**.

 The following sections will go into the necessary preparations for the s2i command to work.
-This includes creating a custom s2i builder image with custom assemble and run scripts as well as using the s2i binary to build the API service.
+This includes creating a custom s2i builder image as well as using the s2i binary to build the service with said image.

 Creating a custom S2I builder
 ----------------------------

-To initialize a new source-to-image builder repository, we can use the handy ``s2i create custom-builder-name .`` command.
-This will generate a new S2I builder project that includes the necessary directory structure as well as some sample assemble and run scripts.
-Those can then be used as a baseline for further developments.
+To initialize a new source-to-image builder, we can use the handy ``s2i create scala-play-s2i .`` command.
+This will generate a new S2I builder project (called *scala-play-s2i*) that includes the necessary directory structure as well as some baseline assemble and run scripts.

+The following sections will describe how we can extend and optimize this baseline for our use case.

 .. admonition:: Relevant Readings/Resources
     :class: note